larosamo/server-monitor/README.md

 This grid is used to select the server to be shown in the right panel, it also interacts with the button panel in the top.

 ###### Current Status grid
+Shows the current status of monitored servers.
 #### Right Panel
 ###### Server Details
+Utilized to show detailed information of monitored servers an also to edit or create new servers.
 ###### Historic data
+Shows all the historical monitor data for selected server.
 #### Endpoints
 Available endpoints are: